alexgo-io/alexlab-doc/docs/legacy/stake-usdalex/how-to-use-auto-staking-minting-autoalex.md

 ---
-description: This is how you stake ALEX into atALEX
+description: This is how you stake $ALEX into atALEX
 ---

 # How to Use Auto Staking (Minting AutoALEX)